renyuanz/leonids/_posts/2014-06-14-elasticsearch-client-programming-python.md

 Looking at this tweet snippet you can see that these fields are referenced by the JSON names as: `user.id_str`, `created_at` and `entities.urls.expanded_url`.

-The query in this example will involve two indices, `2014-04-12` and `2014-04-13`, looking for any expanded URL that comes from a Russian hosted domain (*.ru).
-To do the Elasticsearch client `search()` method is called as follows.
+The query in this example will involve two indices, `tweets-2014-04-12` and `tweets-2014-04-13`, looking for any expanded URL that comes from a Russian hosted domain `*.ru`.
+To do the Elasticsearch client `search()` method is called as follows:

 {% highlight python linenos %}
 rs = es.search(index=['tweets-2014-04-12','tweets-2014-04-13'],